ballerina-platform/ballerina-distribution/examples/websocket-client-mutual-ssl/websocket_client_mutual_ssl.md

 >**Info:** As a prerequisite to running the client, start a sample service secured with mutual SSL.

 ::: out websocket_client_mutual_ssl.out :::

+>**Info:** As a prerequisite to running the client, start a [sample service secured with Mutual SSL](/learn/by-example/websocket-service-mutual-ssl/).